tsileo/camlipy/README.rst

 - Sharing support
 - Handle multi-claim in ``Claim``
 - Check out Keep schema
-- Create a C extension for the rolling checksum part.
 - A read-only FUSE support?

 Getting Started